 The scroll wheel can be used as a button.
 The functionality depends on the application.
-In Word, for example, it is to use the mouse moves up and down as scroll function.
+In Word for example you can push the wheel to move up and down as a scroll function.

-If the mouse cursor moves jerkily on the screen, try a different surface (mouse pad).
+If the mouse course moves jerkily on the screen, try a different surface (mouse pad).
 Glass and metallic surfaces might cause problems.